 WHAT WE DO

-We Offer Support to the Mentally Ill and Their Families.
+We Offer Support to Consumers of Mental Health Services and Their Families.

 We have a monthly Family-to-Family Support Group for family members of a loved one with a mental illness.
 Our group, led by a trained family member whose loved one has a mental illness, meets the third Thursday of each month (year-round) at 7:00 PM at the Lima United Methodist Church, 208 N. Middletown Road (Rt.
 352) in Lima, PA, close to the Granite Run Mall.
 The public is welcome.
 Call 610-325-9623 for information.

-Twice a year, we offer the Family-to-Family Education Course, a free, 12 week course for family members of a loved one with a mental illness.
+Twice a year, we offer the Family-to-Family Education Course, a free, 12 week course, Spring date to be determined, for family members of a loved one with a mental illness.
 This highly acclaimed course deals with important topics such as coping skills, handling crisis and relapse, problem-solving and limit-setting, listening and communication techniques, and self-care, as well as basic information on mental illnesses and medications.
 The course is taught by trained NAMI family members whose loved one has a mental illness.
 Call 610-623-0071 for more information.
 You must register for the course.

 We have an extensive in-house library, containing books, tapes, and CDs which are available to our membership.